-Cummins 4BT Crate Engines:
+Cummins 4BT Extended Long Block Crate Engines:

 Surplus 4BT Engines:

-Surplus engines are brand new engines direct from the manufacturer usually from the dealer.
+Surplus Engines/Parts are brand new assemblies direct from the manufacturer usually from the dealer.
 The term “surplus” means left over or extra.
-It could be that the manufacturer made a run of 50,000 4BT engines but only sold 40,000 before production stopped.
+It could be that the manufacturer made a run of 50,000 internal castings but only sold 40,000 before production stopped.
 Diesel engines are phased out all the time due to model changes or variations in the serial numbers.
 The left over engines are essentially brand new but are left over from the production run or sold to a wholesaler.
 This list from Cummins and Leega Power JV shows the locations of all Cummins Engine Manufacturing Facilities across the world.
 Cummins either owns the facility outright, has joint ventures or simply licenses out their techniques and parts much like a franchise.
 Cummins 4BT engines as well as 5.9 L (6BT) are manufactured all over the world including: Izmir, Turkey, São Paulo, Brazil, Rocky Mount, North Carolina, Charleston, South Carolina, Darlington, England, Xiangfan, China, Oyama, Japan and Jamshedpur, India.
-Surplus and Crate Engine are sometimes used interchangeably within the industry for this very reason.
+Surplus and Crate Engine parts are sometimes used interchangeably within the industry for this very reason.

 Remanufactured 4BT Engines: